flxst/nerblackbox/README.md

 # nlp-bert

+BERT and other transformer models are available in different languages from the transformers package.

+Arbetsförmedlingen (Swedish Public Employment Service) has developed Swedish BERT models which were trained on Swedish Wikipedia with approximatelly 2 million articles and 300 million words.

 This repository provides

-- Arbetsförmedlingens Swedish BERT models
+- `Models`: Arbetsförmedlingens Swedish BERT models
-- Tools for downstream task application using publicly available datasets
+- `Downstream Task Support`: Tools for downstream task training on publicly available Swedish datasets

-## Overview

-BERT and other transformer models are readily available in different languages from the transformers package.

-Arbetsförmedlingen (Swedish Public Employment Service) has developed Swedish BERT models which were trained on Swedish Wikipedia with approximatelly 2 million articles and 300 million words.

 ## Models

+### Usage

 The Swedish BERT models are provided in the format used by the transformers package.